Hamza Sohail

-Hamza Sohail (born 16 July 1996) is a Pakistani actor who works in primarily for Pakistan television.
-The son of senior actor and comedian Sohail Ahmad, made his acting debut with Raqeeb Se (2021).
+Hamza Sohail (born 16 July 1996) is a Pakistani actor who works primarily for Pakistan television.
+The son of senior actor and comedian Sohail Ahmad, he made his acting debut with the drama serial Raqeeb Se (2021).
 He is known for starring in comedy drama Fairy Tale (2023), and the social drama Zard Patton Ka Bunn (2024).
-Although Fairytale marked a breakthrough in his career, he had previously appeared in television series like Badshah Begum and later in Burns Road Kay Romeo Juliet.
-He won the Hum Award for Best Actor Popular for Fairytale Season 2 (2023).
+He won the Hum Award for Best Actor Popular for Fairy Tale Season 2 (2023).

 Early life and education

-Sohail is the elder son of veteran stage and actor Sohail Ahmed.
+Sohail is the elder son of veteran stage actor and comedian Sohail Ahmed.
 He completed his early education from Beaconhouse School System in Lahore.
 Later, he earned his MBA from London.

 Career

 Sohail returned to Lahore to pursue an acting career, where he met TV director Kashif Nisar.
 Nisar cast Sohail in his 2021 drama Raqeeb Se.
 He then appeared in the drama Main Haari Piya.
 Sohail's first web series was Mrs. & Mr. Shameem, where he worked alongside Saba Qamar and Nauman Ijaz.
 He also worked in the drama Badshah Begum with Zara Noor Abbas, Ali Rehman Khan, and Komal Meer.

 In 2023, Sohail gained recognition in the Ramadan special romantic-comedy Fairy Tale with Sehar Khan, and later appeared in its sequel.
 For the series, Sohail received praise for his on-screen chemistry with Khan.
-In 2024, Sohail played the lead role of a Doctor appointed to remote rural area in Zard Patton Ka Bunn and has completed Burns Road Kay Romeo Juliet with Iqra Aziz.
+In 2024, Sohail played the lead role of a doctor appointed to a remote rural area in Zard Patton Ka Bunn and completed Burns Road Kay Romeo Juliet with Iqra Aziz.
 Additionally, Sohail has acted in the drama Sirf Tum.
+In 2025 he appeared in Dil Wali Gali Mein, a Ramadan series, on Hum TV.